vdunlop/note-taker/README.md

 ## Installation-Execution

-Open a command terminal, go to the SVG-logo-maker folder and execute index.js using the command "node index.js".
+Open a command terminal, go to the note-taker folder and execute server.js using the command "node server.js".
+This will start your server.

-You will be prompted to enter the following information:

-1. Logo text of up to 3 digits

-2. Color of the logo text using color keyword or a '#' started hexadecimal number representing a color

-3. Shape - choose from Circle, Triangle and Square

-4. Color of the shape that the text will be on
+Open a browser and type localhost:3001.

+The browser will open the main screen for Note Taker.
+Click on <Get Started>.

+Once you are in the notes list screen, you can do the following:

+1. Type in a Note Title and Note Text and click <Save Note> to create a note.

+2. Type in a Note Title and Note Text and click on <Clear> to clear out what you've typed.

+3. Click on an existing note to have it show on the right side screen with details.

 ## Usage

-The SVG Logo Maker can be used to create simple logos (300 x 200) of format SVG.
-The logo will be stored in an examples folder named logo.svg.
-You may change the name or move it to prevent it from being overwritten when the next logo is created.
+The Note Taker app can be used to keep track of your to do list.
+You can add your to-do item (like washing the car) along with a title.
+Your items with their titles will be saved in a local file on your computer, so that if you exit out of the app and then go back in, your list will still be accurate.

 ## Testing
-The SVG Logo Maker was tested using "jest".
-To run the tests, go to the SVG-logo-maker folder and execute "npm run test".
-You will need to install npm and/or jest if not already installed.
+N/A

 ## Credits
 N/A